What is PBIS?

 Positive Behavior Interventions and Support (PBIS) is a school-wide system that is developed by a school with the goal of teaching the behavioral expectations in all school settings.
 This evidenced based program reinforces students who display expected behaviors, and provides support in place for students who are having difficulty with their behaviors.

-This is Pigeon River's first year implementing PBIS.
+This is Pigeon River's fourth year implementing PBIS.
 Some schools in the district have been using this model since 2008.
 Currently, PBIS is being used in 8446 schools across the country.
 PBIS is also being used in five countires.

 Benefits of PBIS